georgerobescu/urbit-visor/guides/building-auth-id-apps/README.md

 `|install ~dister-dozzod-havbex %auth-id`

-In short notice you should have the agent installed.
-If so you should see the following message printed at the terminal:
+After a short period, you will have the agent installed on your ship.
+The following message will be printed at the terminal:

 ![pic of sigpams](assets/sigpams.png)

 Write down the API key, you will need it to secure your requests to the agent.
-You can change it or print it later at any time, read on for more details.
+You can change it or print it later at any time.

 ### Test app

-And that's all you need to do Urbit-side.
+That is all you need to do on the Urbit side of things.
 We will now make a very simple web application to show how to use the agent to authenticate users.
 We will be doing a simple static website, which will prompt users to login, then save and display a count of how many times the user has logged in.
 We'll make a simple React application with an express server to interact with a simple JSON database.

 This is all of course just for demonstration purposes.
 You can use `auth-id` with any framework or platform of your choice, both frontend and backend.
 All you need to be able to do is send HTTP requests to your Urbit ship.
 Everything else is up to the developer.